 Jazzland had been projected to draw one million people a year, but only 600,000 guests visited in its second year.
 Alpha Smartparks specialized in operating water parks and smaller arcade centers.
 After just two years, the lease was put up for sale.
 Six Flags purchased the $135 million Jazzland out of bankruptcy protection for $22 million in March 2002.
 Six Flags renamed the park Six Flags New Orleans in April 2003 and added additional shaded areas.
-They put their marketing muscle behind their new acquisition, even creating a new slogan “It’s Playtime!” which featured an old dancing man named Mr, Six.
-Five new flat spinning rides were added, as well as Batman: The Ride.
+They put their marketing muscle behind their new acquisition, even creating a new slogan “It’s Playtime!” which featured an old dancing man named Mr. Six.
+Five new spinning rides were added as well as Batman: The Ride.
 During the summer, a woman was struck by a car on the Joker’s Jukebox and killed.
 She was not riding the ride at the time.

-In 2005, Six Flags was in the planning stages of including a water park with the price of admission and was scheduled to be announced the end of August.
+In 2005, Six Flags was in the planning stages of including a water park with the price of admission and was scheduled to be announced at the end of August.
 The last day the park operated was August 21, 2005.
 The park was expected to reopen on August 27 and August 28, but once Hurricane Katrina was forecast to hit New Orleans directly, so the weekend opening was canceled to prepare for the storm and begin evacuations.
 Six Flags is located on a low-lying section of New Orleans East, with a six-foot earthen flood berm running along the perimeter creating an artificial basin.
 In the aftermath of Hurricane Katrina, this area became heavily flooded.
 The berm retained a combination of rainwater and seawater overflow from Lake Pontchartrain caused by the massive storm surge.
 The entire park grounds were submerged in brackish floodwater, in some places up to seven feet, for over a month.
 Due to the extensive water and wind damage received, Six Flags was closed indefinitely with no plans to reopen.

 Initial damage reports by inspectors stated the park buildings were 80% demolished.
 Long term saltwater immersion destroyed All of the flat rides, and the wooden track and steel superstructure of the Mega Zeph were both damaged beyond repair.
 The only large ride to escape relatively unscathed was Batman: The Ride, due to its elevated station platform and corrosion-resisted support structure.
 On July 1, 2006, Six Flags announced it had concluded its damage assessments and declared the park to be a total loss.
 Six Flags also stated that they were negotiating with the City of New Orleans an early release from their 75-year lease.
 However, then-Mayor Ray Nagin said he planned to hold Six Flags to the lease agreement and force them to rebuild the park.
 If held to the terms of the lease agreement, Six Flags would have been legally obligated to restore the entire park on the same site, but only to the extent of the insurance money that Six Flags would receive.
 Six Flags determined the value of assets destroyed by Hurricane Katrina at $32.5 million.
 As of September 2006, they had collected $11.5 million of insurance proceeds.
 In January 2007, Six Flags revealed to the New Orleans Times-Picayune that the company was suing its insurers for the remaining amount.